Happenings in Joy Scout Club

-The Forced Joy Club is a community that helps widows find a life of joy after loss.
+Joy Scout Club (formerly Forced Joy Club) is a supportive & safe community helping to discover what’s possible after partner loss, where we explore the space between the life you had and the life you want.
 The purpose is to feel less alone, provide a safe and judgment-free space to share stories and resources, and create meaningful connections that help navigate the complexities of grief.

 This page will be updated regularly with the most current events.